phylovi/bito/README.md

 conda activate libsbn
 ```

-**However, you also need to install platform-specific compiler packages as follows.**

-* if you are on linux, use `conda install -y gxx_linux-64`
-* if you are on OS X, use `conda install -y clangxx_osx-64`

 libsbn depends on a development branch of BEAGLE.
 To install this, build the conda recipe and install the local version:

 ```
 conda build beagle-recipe